Art Direction, UX Direction, Design

 For development, we needed a platform that could not only handle e-commerce, but allow for customization of the data to create over 1,700 makeup combinations.
 The platform also have to be intuitive to use for a novice like our client.
 After researching e-commerce platforms to build our

-site we chose Shopify because it was the best at handling e-commerce, butcustomized the template we chose drastically, as well establish custom data combinations.
+site we chose Shopify because it was the best at handling our e-commerce needs.
+We customized an existing template drastically, as well established custom data combinations on the backend.
 We created custom forms for both ordering custom color foundation by uploading a photo, as well as getting makeup combinations.
 I was in charge of managing and working with the development team.